Alternating Recurrent Dialog Model with Large-scale Pre-trained Language Models

 The donation persuasion system trained with TransferTransfo and our model has some common problems, such as inconsistency, lack of logic, and hallucination.
 For example, if the persuader provides the information about ``Save the Children", then the persuadee asks ``Can you tell me more about it?".
 The system ends up providing the same information as before.
 It also sometimes makes up facts that have never happened, such as ``Save the Children has an operation about a hurricane in Hawaii".
 All those errors would prevent users from trusting the bot, and therefore resulting in less donation.
 However, we also observe that users have a higher tolerance for errors in the persuasion setting than the customer service setting.

 Overall, our model performs better on PersuasionForGood by having longer and diversified utterances.
-This suggests our model which utilizes alternating parameters for different speaker roles is more effective than TransferTransfo which only injects role information into the input embedding.
+This suggests our model which utilizes alternating parameters is more effective than TransferTransfo.